java-json-tools/json-patch/README.markdown

 The patch is generated recursively, and numeric equality is also respected.

-## Notes about JSON diff
+## Further note about JSON diff

-There are two things to consider when using JSON diff:

-* as for JSON Patch's test operations, numeric JSON values are considered equal if they are mathematically equal;
+There is one important thing to consider when using JSON diff: in order to comply with JSON Patch test operations, numeric JSON values are considered equal if they are mathematically equal.
-* operations are not "factorized" (see the javadoc of `JsonDiff` for more details).

-The first point is arguably debatable (for instance, are `[ 1 ]` and `[ 1.0 ]` the same?).
-The
+This is arguably debatable: for instance, are `[ 1 ]` and `[ 1.0 ]` the same?.
+Right now, this
-second point could probably be fixed.
-Now, the question is whether it is worth the extra work.
+implementation considers that they are.
+It may, or may not, lead to problems; it is unknown whether this will be a problem given the scarce usage of JSON Patch at this point in time.